jeffsponaugle/supermodel1/README.md

 The first prototype PCB has been built and tested!
 It works with the Level 2 R/S 1.3 ROMs allowing BASIC execution.
 Next up will be testing with a few different variations of the EIs.

-Once validation of all of the interconnects and compatibilty a new PCB will be build in the original case form factor.
+Once validation of all of the interconnects and compatibilty is complete a new PCB will be built in the original case form factor.

 On the current PCB power usage is about 2.6 watts running VGA output and an 8Mhz CPU.